 During the discussion, I encouraged the children to draw a picture of what they were telling me about.
 I suggested drawing their favorite pancakes or drawing their families eating pancakes together.

 After the drawings were done, the children dictated what to write down.
 I wrote the words as they watched to make sure I didn’t make any mistakes.
 Most of the children were very attentive during this process!

 Once we had the illustrations and the words, it was time to assemble our little book.
 I called the children over to come up with a title for the book.
 I expected this to take longer, but they quickly decided on “Pancake World by the Pre-K Children”.
 So that’s what I wrote on the front cover.
 A few of the kids added pictures to the front cover before declaring it finished.

-I have a binding machine (affiliate) and I loooooove it!
+I have a binding machine (I may get commissions for purchases made through links in this post) and I loooooove it!
 I grabbed it out of the cabinet and had some boys and girls help me bind our newest book.
 This was the first time I used the machine with the kids this year, and they were enthralled.
 I see even more book-making in my future.